graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 There is a built-in monitoring of this queue that will automatically [record a log event](../logging/subscription-events.md#subscription-event-dispatch-queue-alert) when a given threshold is reached.

 #### Default Event Alert Threshold
-This event is recorded at a `Critical` level when the queue reaches `10,000 events`.
+This log event is recorded at a `Critical` level when the queue reaches `10,000 events`.
 This alert is then re-recorded once every 5 minutes if the queue remains above 10,000 events.

 #### Custom Event Alert Thresholds